FASPE was a truly amazing and life altering experience; intellectually stimulating and

 - Examination of contemporary ethical issues facing the legal profession through the lens of relevant history.

 The goal of FASPE is to provide students, through the exploration of these issues and visits to Holocaust sites, with new insights that will help them tackle problems of moral reasoning in their future careers.

-Our programs have been successful and inspiring.
-Responses from FASPE Law Fellows include:
+Our program has been successful and inspiring.
+Responses from FASPE Law Fellows have included:

 “I don't yet know what my role as a professional is - I'm just a law student.
 But my understanding of that role is being built, and FASPE is certainly something that has shaped that understanding.” – Mark Friedman, New York University

 “My conversations with the facilitators and other students were wonderful and intellectually stimulating….
 It was a life-altering opportunity which I am grateful to have had.” – Allison Heaney, Duke University